-The Model B3310 will accept two water meter inputs.
-These inputs can be configured for make-up, make-up Second Source, or blow down.
+The controller will accept two water meter inputs.
+These inputs can be configured for make-up, make-up Second Source, Bleed, or Chill Loop make-up.
 Refer to the water meter manufacturer's manual for plumbing information.

-The B3310 series controllers will work directly with the following types of meters: dry contacting head meters, Seametrics open collector output meters, Signet 2535, 2536 and 2540 paddle wheel meters, and the Autotrol 1 inch and 2 inch meters.
+The controller will work directly with the following types of meters: dry contacting head meters, Seametrics open collector output meters, Signet 2535 and 2540 paddle wheel meters, and the Autotrol 1 inch and 2 inch meters.
 Contact Pulsafeeder for other types of water meters.
 The water meters are wired to terminal block P1 which is the top terminal block on the I/O board.

-Refer to the drawing in the back of this manual for wiring instructions
+Refer to the drawing in the back of this manual for wiring instructions.